-In winter you can do the entire Tour in one day: ski bus, slopes and lifts create a ring touching the Giau Pass, the Falzarego Pass, the Badia Valley, Arabba and Alleghe, completely skirting the Col di Lana.
+In winter, you can do the entire ski route in one day: ski buses, slopes and lifts create a ring touching the Giau Pass, the Falzarego Pass, the Badia Valley, Arabba and Alleghe, completely skirting the Col di Lana.
 It is a spectacular route, suitable for everyone, winding around the bases of the most famous peaks.

-In no other place are there so many memories concentrated as in the Lagazuoi - 5 Torri area, where you can see the restored emplacements of the open-air museums.
+In no other place, there are so many memories concentrated as in the Cortina Delicious area, which comprehends Mt.
+Lagazuoi and the 5 Torri, where you can see the restored emplacements of the open-air museums.

-At Falzarego Pass you can go up to the top of Mt.
+At the Falzarego Pass, you can go up to the top of Mt.
 Lagazuoi by cable car and reach the highest point of the Ski Tour: 2732 metres.

-On the western slope of the ridge you can see the recesses which have been dug into the rock for the Austro-Hungarian huts.
+On the western slope of the ridge, you can see the recesses dug into the rock for the Austro-Hungarian huts.

 If you follow the Tour in an anticlockwise direction, you can reach the slopes of the 5 Torri from Falzarego on skis.
 From here, you can first take the modern four-seater chair lift to the Scoiattoli refuge and then the second lift to the Averau saddle.

-You then go down the Fedare slope to the homonymous refuge, where there is a shuttle service providing the link with Pescul and the Civetta, and the continuation of the Tour.
+You then go down the Fedare slope to the homonymous refuge, where a shuttle service links with Pescul and the Civetta, and the continuation of the Tour.

-You can start from the Alta Badia using a paying taxi-bus that leaves from Hotel Armentarola and stops at the Falzarego Pass.
-From the Pass, you can take the cable car to the top of Mt.
+You can start from the Alta Badia with a paid taxi bus leaving from the Hotel Armentarola and stopping at the Falzarego pass.
+At the pass, you can take the cable car to the top of Mt.
 Lagazuoi.
 From there, you descend along the Lagazuoi slope to reach the Col Gallina lift and thence the 5 Torri chair lift, continuing the Tour in the direction of the Giau Pass.